P. J. Kennedy

-Patrick Joseph Kennedy (January 14, 1858 – May 18, 1929) was an American businessman and politician from Boston, Massachusetts.
+Patrick Joseph Kennedy (January 14, 1858 – May 18, 1929) was an American businessman and politician.
 He and his wife Mary were the parents of four children, including future U.S. Securities and Exchange Commission Chair and U.S. Ambassador to the United Kingdom Joseph P. Kennedy Sr. Their grandchildren through Joseph include U.S. President John F. Kennedy, U.S. Attorney General and U.S. Senator Robert F. Kennedy, and longtime U.S. Senator Ted Kennedy.

 After cholera killed his father and brother, Kennedy was the only surviving male in his family.
 He started work at age fourteen and became a successful businessman, later owning three saloons and a whisky import house.
 Eventually, he had major interests in coal and banking as well.
 Kennedy was a major figure in the Democratic Party in Boston.
 Though he served in both the Massachusetts House of Representatives and the state Senate, he preferred to play a behind-the-scenes role as a party boss.

 Early life

 Patrick Joseph Kennedy was born on January 14, 1858, in Boston, Massachusetts.
-He was the youngest of five children born to Patrick Kennedy (1823-1858) and Bridget Kennedy (née Murphy) (1824-1888).
-His parents were Irish Catholic immigrants who were both from New Ross, County Wexford.
+He was the youngest of five children born to Patrick Kennedy (1823–1858) and Bridget Kennedy (née Murphy) (1824–1888).
+His parents were Irish Catholic immigrants who were both from New Ross, County Wexford and emigrated to America together to flee the Great Famine in Ireland.
 The couple's elder son John had died of cholera in infancy two years before Kennedy was born.
-Ten months after Kennedy's birth, his father Patrick also succumbed to the infectious epidemic that infested the family's East Boston neighborhood.
-As the only surviving male, Kennedy was the first family member to receive a formal education.
+Ten months after P. J. Kennedy's birth, his father Patrick also succumbed to the infectious epidemic that infested the family's East Boston neighborhood.
+As the only surviving male, Kennedy was the first family member to receive a formal education, attending Sacred Heart, a private Catholic school in Boston.
 His mother Bridget had purchased an East Boston stationery and notions store where she had worked.
 The business took off and expanded into a grocery and liquor store.

-At the age of fourteen, young Kennedy left school (just below high school) to work with his mother and three older sisters, Mary, Joanna, and Margaret, as a stevedore on the Boston docks.
-In the 1880s, with money he had saved from his modest earnings and help from his mother Bridget, he launched a business career by buying a saloon in Haymarket Square neighborhood near downtown (not the more famous site of a labor demonstration and bombing in Chicago in the 1880s.)
+At the age of fourteen, young Kennedy left school to help support his mother and three older sisters, Mary, Joanna, and Margaret, as a stevedore on the Boston docks.
+In the 1880s, with money he had saved from his modest earnings and help from his mother Bridget, he launched a business career by buying a saloon in the Haymarket Square neighborhood near downtown Boston.
 In time, he bought a second establishment by the East Boston docks.
 Next, to capitalize on the social drinking of upper-class Bostonians, Kennedy purchased a third bar in an upscale East Boston hotel, the Maverick House.
-Before he was thirty, his growing prosperity allowed him to buy a whiskey-importing business.
+Before he was 30, his growing prosperity allowed him to buy a whiskey-importing business.

 Marriage and children

-On November 23, 1887, Kennedy married Mary Augusta Hickey (December 6, 1857 – May 6, 1923), daughter of James Hickey and Margaret Martha Field.
-The couple had four children and remained married until Hickey's death in May 1923.
-His wealth afforded his family a home on Jeffries Point in East Boston.
+On November 23, 1887, Kennedy married Mary Augusta Hickey.
+The couple had four children and remained married until Hickey's death on May 20, 1923.
+His wealth afforded them a home on Jeffries Point in East Boston.